 It is usually thought of as a business philosophy or approach that can be adopted by any company, in any industry.
 However, it is often most effective when embraced by companies that have complex processes and operations, such as manufacturing or healthcare organisations.

-The principles of Operational Excellence look beyond short-term cost reduction to focus instead on improvements that support enduring and sustainable business growth which is more important than ever in today’s increasingly competitive and rapidly evolving, business world.
+The Operational Excellence strategy looks beyond short-term cost reduction to focus instead on improvements that support enduring and sustainable business growth which is more important than ever in today’s increasingly competitive and rapidly evolving, business world.

-Operational Excellence can embrace a number of techniques and tools, but commonly involves:
+The Operational Excellence framework can embrace a number of techniques and tools, but common Operational Excellence examples include:

 Although Operational Excellence can be an extremely powerful approach to business improvement.
 Many businesses successfully increase efficiencies and reduce risk by implementing key OpEx methodologies and it can be a key driver of competitive advantage.
 However, there are also instances where initiatives fail for a number of reasons.